aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ## Aggregations

-In this tutorial we'll write and run examples for three different types of aggregations: metric, bucket and pipeline.
+We'll write and run examples for three different types of aggregations: metric, bucket and pipeline.
 You can read more about aggregations in
 [a concept article](/docs/products/opensearch/concepts/aggregations).